sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/1000 - fingerprint-mode.md

 A [fingerprint](doc:fingerprint) for standalone documents changes Sensible's default behavior of running *all* the configs in a single document type.
 For example, if you extract company A and company B quotes, by default Sensible runs both the company A and the company B configs for a given document, then returns the extraction with the highest score.

 The following tables show how this default behavior changes when you configure the following levels of strictness for a document type's fingerprints.
-You can configure strictness in the Sensible app in the document type settings tab:
+You can configure strictness in the Sensible app in the document type settings tab.

 ## Single-document file fingerprints